 The uterus is a muscle with 3 layers.
-When women are fearful the muscles contract rather than open.
+When women are fearful, the muscles contract rather than open.
 Hypnobirthing teaches women to be calm and relaxed so that the cervix can open easily and gently.
-The pain in labour comes when a woman constricts her muscles when a having a contraction.
+The pain in labour comes when a woman constricts her muscles when having a contraction.

 Di says “this is a philosophy in addition to being a technique.
 Mothers focus on the positive aspect of what childbirth was meant to be.
 Fear creates tension, tension releases pain”

 Through hypnobirthing women can give birth comfortably whilst being awake, alert, and fully in control.